paduagroup/fftool/README.md

-If `improper` records are supplied in a molecule file (in `.zmat` format) then those improper dihedrals are assumed by `fftool.py`.
+If `improper` records are supplied in a molecule file (in `.zmat` format) then those improper dihedrals are assumed by `fftool`.
 Otherwise, the script will search for candidate improper dihedrals on all atoms with three bonds, with any of `.zmat`, `.mol` or `.xyz` input formats.
 A number of warning messages may be printed if there are atoms with three bonds, which can be ignored if the atoms